 The surface mount components are mostly of relatively large geometries to make the build suitable even for beginners in surface mount soldering.
-The resistors and capacitors are all 0805 and the ICs are narrow body SOIC.
-The larger capacitors, ferrite beads, power diodes, quad NPN array, temperature coefficient (temp co) resistors and all the interconnects are through hole parts.
+The resistors and capacitors are all

+0805 and the ICs are narrow body SOIC.
+Any transistors are SOT-23.
+The larger capacitors, ferrite beads, power diodes, and all the interconnects are through hole parts.